zship/class.js/README.md

     * Emphasizes imperative rather than declarative style in library code (specifically with "plugins", actually call the damn function rather the "registering" it with something.
 No "magic", debugger-friendly.)
+* Feature-packed
+    * Using the AMD format makes it really easy for users to turn off features and completely strip out their code, so class.js doesn't hold back.